 At the end of the Holding Period, this Rule 10 will cease to apply and the Nominee will transfer the Held Shares to the Participant as soon as reasonably practicable.

-Plan limits
+Plan limit

-10% limit
+12.5% limit

-The number of Shares which may be allocated, as defined in Rule 11.4, under the Plan on any day shall not, when added to the aggregate of the number of Shares which have been allocated in the previous 10 years under the Plan and any other Employees' Share Scheme adopted by the Company, exceed that number of Shares that represents 10% of the ordinary share capital of the Company in issue immediately prior to that day.
+The number of Shares which may be allocated, as defined in Rule 11.4, under the Plan on any day shall not, when added to the aggregate of the number of Shares which have been allocated in the previous 10 years under the Plan and any other Employees' Share Scheme adopted by the Company, exceed that number of Shares that represents 12.5% of the ordinary share capital of the Company in issue immediately prior to that day.